Degrees and Certifications:

 Dear Parents, Guardians, and Scholars,

-In fourth grade, students learn how to deeply think about and make connections in new material, and grasp more complex concepts across all subjects.
+In fourth grade, scholars learn how to deeply think about and make connections in new material, and grasp more complex concepts across all subjects.
 Fourth graders are encouraged to be more independent in how they learn, and depend less on their teacher's guidance.
 They research, plan, and revise their work more by themselves — setting the foundation to be lifelong, self-starting learners.

-The goals for fourth grade students include demonstrating increased responsibility for learning, managing time well, setting appropriate achievement goals, and beginning to understand their own learning styles.
+The goals for fourth grade scholars include demonstrating increased responsibility for learning, managing time well, setting appropriate achievement goals, and beginning to understand their own learning styles.
 Fourth graders, as lifelong learners and problem solvers, are expected to be active and critical thinkers while working cooperatively with their peers.